 Understanding How Nicotine Stays in the Body

-Technically, nicotine breaks down into a metabolite called cotinine within 2-11 hours after consumption; however, cotinine remains detectable in the user’s hair, blood, saliva and urine for up to 30 days.
-Therefore, some employers use cotinine tests to determine if prospective employees use tobacco.
+Nicotine breaks down into a metabolite called cotinine within 2-11 hours after consumption; however, cotinine remains detectable in the user’s hair, blood, saliva and urine for up to 30 days.
+Some employers use cotinine tests to determine if prospective employees use tobacco.

 Of course, there is a problem: Not all nicotine products are tobacco products.
 Most notably, smoking-cessation tools such as nicotine patches and some e-liquids contain pure nicotine.
-When extracted directly from the tobacco plant, small doses of nicotine are harmless and may even have therapeutic value; it’s the many other chemicals in tobacco that cause cancers and other health maladies linked to smoking.
+When derived from the tobacco plant, small doses of nicotine are harmless and may even have therapeutic value.
+It’s the many other chemicals in tobacco that cause cancers and other health issues linked to smoking.
 Nicotine can also be synthetically produced.
-Nonetheless, e-cigs and other nicotine-containing products get stigmatized due to their association with smoking.
+E-cigs and other nicotine-containing products get a bad rep due to their association with smoking.

 How Long is Nicotine in Your Blood?

-If you’re a vaper who is applying for jobs in the public health sector, you could be subject to nicotine testing and consequently denied employment.
+If you’re a vaper who is applying for jobs in the public health sector, you could be subject to nicotine testing and, if you don’t pass, denied employment.
 That’s why it’s a good idea to take a vaping break for a few days if you’re worried about being tested.
 So how long is nicotine in your system?
-Blood tests can detect cotinine up to 10 days after your most recent nicotine use.
+Blood tests can detect cotinine up to 10 days after you last vaped.
 Although blood tests are the most accurate method, there are less invasive ways to test for nicotine use, so most employers do not request blood samples.

 How Long is Nicotine in Your Urine?

-Urine and saliva tests are more commonly used to screen employees for nicotine consumption.
-Both tests usually only detect cotinine within 3-4 days.
-However, anyone who inhales a lot of secondhand smoke, including non-smokers, can sometimes have cotinine lingering in their systems for longer periods of time.
-Therefore, it’s theoretically possible to get a false positive from a urine test.
+Urine and saliva tests are commonly used to screen employees for nicotine consumption.
+Both tests only detect cotinine within 3-4 days.
+Anyone who inhales a lot of secondhand smoke, including non-smokers, can sometimes have cotinine in their systems for longer periods of time.
+Therefore, it’s possible to get a false positive from a urine test.
 Hair tests are the most damning; they can detect nicotine and cotinine up to a year after the last use.
 Fortunately, hair tests are expensive and are rarely used by employers.